 Zicatela, Puerto Escondido

 This is the first Zicatela hotel I ever stayed in when visiting 4 years ago.
-And honestly, it’s great.
+And honestly, it’s great if you’re on a budget.
 Simple and basic, but a great price with an ocean view from your private balcony (the name does mean Good View, after all).

-Like i said, it has been a few years since I stayed here, but it still has great reviews on Booking & Tripadvisor.
+Like i said, it has been a few years since I stayed here, but it still has good reviews on Booking & Tripadvisor.

 The one thing to keep in mind is that you have to climb a lot of stairs to get up to the room.
 But this is how you have such a great view!